nginxinc/nginx-openshift-router/docs/configuration.md

 * `ROUTER_STRICT_SNI`

-The NGINX Plus Router includes the following additional environment variables:
+The NGINX Router includes the following additional environment variables:
 * `ROUTER_SERVICE_UNREACHABLE_PORT`.
 For Routes with zero endpoints, the Router sends passthrough connections to `127.0.0.1:<ROUTER_SERVICE_UNREACHABLE_PORT>`.
 The Router assumes that nothing is running on that port.
 The default is `10446`.
 * `ROUTER_PROXY_PROTOCOL_TRUSTED_SOURCE`.
 Configures trusted sources of client connections when PROXY PROTOCOL is enabled (using `ROUTER_USE_PROXY_PROTOCOL` variable).
 The default is `0.0.0.0/0`, which means any source is trusted.
 Configure this variable with the value of the IP address or the subnet of outgoing connections of your external load balancer that uses PROXY PROTOCOL.
 When the load balancer is not trusted, the client IP address is not extracted using the PROXY PROTOCOL and the IP address of the load balancer is used as the client IP.
 * `ROUTER_SERVICE_INTERNAL_PASSTHROUGH_PORT`.
 Specifies the port of the helper server that routes passthrough connections.
 The default is `10447`.